microsoft/botbuilder-dotnet/libraries/Microsoft.Bot.Builder.Alexa/README.md

 ## Adding the adapter and skills endpoint to your bot

 Currently there are integration libraries available for WebApi and .NET Core available for the adapter.
+When using the integration libraries a new endpoint for your Alexa skill is created at '/api/skillrequests'. e.g. http://www.youbot.com/api/skillrequests.
+This is the endpoint that you should configure within the Amazon Alexa Skills Developer portal as the endpoint for your skill.

 ### WebApi